 The fruit Jesus is talking about is the fruit of the Spirit.
 We are to bear much love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control (see Gal.
 5:22-23).

 Any thoughts or behavior in your life that have become weeds hindering the fruit that you bear concern God.
 In my case, compulsive overeating was that behavior—one that I was using to hide myself from emotional pain.
 My excess weight was just an outward manifestation of what was going on in my heart.

 So you see, the real issue is not about size but stewardship.
 God can teach you how to become a good steward of your body and remove the hindrances that keep you from bearing fruit.
 Humble yourself and pray the same prayer that King David prayed in Psalm 139:23-24:

-"Search me, O God, and know my heart; Try me, and know my concerns, and see if there is any rebellious way in me, and lead me in the ancient way."
+"Search me, O God, and know my heart; Try me, and know my anxieties; And see if there is any wicked way in me, And lead me in the way everlasting."